 For M.Tech. and research admissions, it is B.S.
 (4 year)/B.E./B.Tech./M.Sc./M.Tech.

-For example, an OCI candidate get selected to our UG program by taking KVPY; however, the candidate will be treated as an international student and will not be counted against the seats allocated for Indian citizens.
-Similarly, based on GATE score or performance during MTech course works, an OCI candidate may be called to appear for an interview for the Institute’s PhD program (along with other Indian candidates) and get selected; however, the candidate will not be counted against seats meant for Indian citizens.
-The selected PhD candidate will be treated as an international student and will be entitled to the Institute fellowship (and not DoE/CSIR fellowship).
+For example, an OCI candidate (Category 1/2) get selected to our UG program by taking KVPY/JEE; candidate will be treated as a national student and will be counted against the seats allocated for Indian citizens.
+Similarly, based on GATE score or performance during MTech course works, an OCI candidate may be called to appear for an interview for the Institute’s PhD program (along with other Indian/International candidates) and get selected; the candidate will be counted against seats meant for Indian citizens.
+The selected PhD candidate will be treated as an Indian student and will be entitled to the Institute fellowship.